dwright20/go-crud-aws/README.md

 # Go, CRUD, AWS
 Go, CRUD, AWS is a project I am working on to get a better understanding of Go(Golang), CRUD functionality, and HTTP while hosting it all on AWS.
-3-tier architecture built in Go, hosted on AWS, utilizing CRUD functionality
+The system works as a storage system for a user's game results in Apex Legends, Fortnite, and Heroes of the Storm.
+The user can retrieve their uploaded results and produce a table for each specific game.
+## Design
+## Packages Used
+### AWS
+### HTTP
+## TODO